senarvi/senarvi.github.io/_posts/2016-12-15-kaldi-lattices.md

 with language model cost 14.6843.
 The graph cost -224.556 is negative, which is possible because a neural network acoustic model has been used to create the lattice.
 The transition IDs start with a long sequence of silence states.
-There are no transition IDs associated with the word "on".
+There are no transition IDs associated with the word `on`.
 This is because generally the weights are not synchronized with each other and the word identities—it is only meaningful to look at a whole path from the initial node to the final node.